A discrete model for Gell-Mann matrices: Computing gauges

+to the ratio of cosines of the angles between the mass axis and the two corresponding sides of the equilateral triangle:

 The $SU(2)$ gauge group similarly contains exactly three independent parameters.
 The angles calculated in \cite{finite} were $28.165516^\circ$, $66.7276^\circ$ and $2.337325^\circ$.
 The method here was to identify discrete quaternions appropriate for four particles (the three generations of electron, plus a proton) that are `fundamental' as far as electroweak interactions are concerned, and again superimpose a mass axis.
 There is again a discrete set of possible angles to measure, and again we are fitting the model to the experimental data rather than making a specific prediction.
+But note that we are \emph{not} fitting any continuous parameters.
+The model we are considering here has no continuous free parameters at all.

+The calculations in this case are more complicated, but one of them has an obvious interpretation as a fundamental mass ratio: